mwistro/JunkBuster/README.md

 ```bash
 python main.py
 ```
-Check folder sizes
+3. Check folder sizes

-Choose what you want to clean
+4. Choose what you want to clean

 Done!

+## Windows Executable

+A standalone Windows `.exe` version of JunkBuster is now included in the project.
+You can find it`(main.exe)` inside the `/dist` folder.
+This allows you to use the tool without having Python installed.

 License
 MIT License